-UN and EU targeted sanctions affect thousands of individuals, entities and organisations, preventing travel in the UN / EU and imposing far-reaching asset-freezing measures.
-The inclusion or re-listing of individuals or entities in targeted EU sanctions measures can be challenged before the European Union courts in Luxembourg (the General Court, and on appeal to the Court of Justice).
-Over the last decade, many of these challenges have been successful, resulting in orders annulling sanctions listings and sometimes damages awards.
+UN and EU targeted sanctions affect thousands of people, entities and organisations, preventing travel in the UN / EU and imposing far-reaching asset-freezing measures.
+The inclusion or re-listing of individuals or entities in targeted EU sanctions measures can be challenged before the European Union courts in Luxembourg (the General Court, and on appeal to the European Court of Justice).
+Many of these challenges have been successful, resulting in orders annulling sanctions listings and sometimes damages awards.
 All the EU judgments are on the judgments section of this site.
 There are also legal avenues for challenge in the USA and UN (examples are here and here).

-The grounds for annulment that have resulted in successful challenges include a lack of evidence disclosed for a listing or re-listing, a failure to follow due process in the listing procedure, vague reasons, errors in the factual assessment made against the sanctioned party and infringements of the rights of defence.
+The grounds for annulment include a lack of evidence disclosed for a listing or re-listing, a failure to follow due process in the listing procedure, vague reasons, errors in the factual assessment made against the sanctioned party and infringements of the rights of defence.
 The procedure for bringing a challenge has strict time limits and a specialised EU procedure.
 A successful applicant may claim damages for the loss caused as a consequence of being wrongly sanctioned.

 They have acted in a number of de-listing cases, including the following: